 Paycheck Protection Loans

-The Coronavirus Phase III Response Legislation passed on March 27, 2020 created the Paycheck Protection Program (PPP), which allows for $350 billion for 100% federally guaranteed, zero-fee loans, up to $10 million, to small businesses to maintain up to 24 weeks of existing workforce and help pay for other expenses like rent, mortgage, and utilities.
+The Coronavirus Phase III Response Legislation passed on March 27, 2020, created the Paycheck Protection Program (PPP), which allows for $350 billion for 100% federally guaranteed, zero-fee loans, up to $10 million, to small businesses to maintain up to 24 weeks of existing workforce and help pay for other expenses like rent, mortgage, and utilities.
 On April 24, an additional $321 billion in funding was approved.
 Payroll costs are capped at $100,000 on an annualized basis for each employee.
 Dec.
-21, 2020 brought further relief with the passage of $284.5 billion in additional funding for the PPP.
+21, 2020, brought further relief with the passage of $284.5 billion in additional funding for the PPP.
 An additional $7.25 billion were allocated to the program on March 10, 2021 through the American Rescue Plan Act of 2021.